shaposhnyk/invest/docs/cbs/03-driving-dev.md

 ## Driving implementation

 ### How to drive tech team into the implementation?
+- Organize in agile way
+- Deliver increments in small sprints

 ### What instrumentation/strategy would you put in place?
 - Document interfaces with schemas in API Gateway.